ConnorJamesDawson/Sparta_Projects/Week6/DBFirst_3Layer_TestStarterCode/README.md

 - What are the 5 types of test doubles? test stubs, mocks, dummies, spies, fakes.

-- What does a Fake do?
-Fakes are generally used to improve performance by avoiding external calls.

 - Why should you use an in-memory database for testing?
 So you're not testing on a live server.
+Means the tests will also use less resources.

 - Why should you use the Moq framework for testing?
 Moq makes it easier to unit test more complicated objects without writing a lot of boilerplate code.
 It also makes it easier to assert that your tests are passing.